fabrizia2/AirBnB_clone/README.md

+# AiRBnB Console Project
+ This is the start of all the AirBnb clone work.
+Where we make a console to interact with the system,

+## Base Class Containing all the attributes and methods to be inherited from
-## Contains a Base Class that will be the basis of all other models and classes for the Project
+ Contains a base class that forms the basis for all models, attributes and methods to be added in the project.